-- Tax rules aimed to discourage the use of entities resident, domiciled, or located in low or no-tax jurisdictions (LNTJs):
+- Tax rules aimed to discourage the use of entities resident, domiciled, or located in LNTJs:

 - Income derived from the transfer of shares or participations in entities from LNTJs whose assets located in Uruguay exceed 50% of their total investments is deemed to be Uruguayan sourced (thus taxable) for CIT purposes.
 Similar provisions apply to resident individuals and to non-resident taxpayers.

-- Discouraging the use of intermediary entities that reside in LNTJs, when a resident individual participates in their capital, passive income and/or capital gains received by these entities will be assigned as deemed dividend, thus taxed in the hands of the individual beneficiaries.
+- When a resident individual participates (directly or indirectly) in the capital of LNTJ entities, passive income and/or capital gains received by said entities will be assigned as deemed dividend, thus taxed in the hands of the individual beneficiaries.

 Bank secrecy and identification of title holders

-The inclusion of the request of information by a treaty partner is approved as one of the hypotheses under which banking secrecy can be lifted.
+The inclusion of the request of information by a DTT partner is approved as one of the hypotheses under which banking secrecy can be lifted.

 Identification of holders of shares